brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-applications.md

 The second linear layer then contracts this expanded, processed vector back to the original dimension, forcing the network to distill the most important and useful information it found during the expansion phase.
 It ensures that the output vector fits the expected dimensions of the rest of the Transformer block (specifically the residual conneciton and the next layer).

+Note that there are a plethora of activation functions that we could use to introduce non-linearities into our MLP, we mentioned ReLU (Rectified Linear Unit) which outputs the input directly if it is positive, otherwise it outputs zero.
+It is extremely fast to compute, and also sets negative values to zero, which makes the network sparse (fewer active neurons), leading to efficient computation.
+The problem with this is that if a neuron consistently receives negative inputs, its output is always zero, and gradients can no longer flow through it during training, which makes the neuron permanently inactive.
+Furthermore, the sharp "kink" at zero can sometimes lead to instability during training.

+The other activation function that has largely replaced ReLU is GeLU, which weights the input by its probability according to a Gaussian distribution, which applies a "probabilistic" form of gating.

 ## Multi-head Attention (MHA) in Transformers

 ![Alt text](/image-5.png)